Mediterranean Chicken Zucchini Bake

 Preheat the Oven and Prepare the Chicken

 1. Preheat the oven to 400°F (200°C).
-Pat the chicken thighs dry using paper towels to help them brown during baking.
+Pat the chicken breast or thighs dry using paper towels to help them brown during baking.
 Season both sides of the chicken generously with salt and pepper and set aside.

 Prepare the Vegetables